It is as sport to a fool to do mischief: but a man of understanding hath wisdom.

 Solomon warned, “Fools make a mock at sin,” and, “Folly is joy to him that is destitute of wisdom” (Pr 14:9; 15:21).
 This generation uses sin as content for entertainment.
 Mischievous boys in school are often the most popular; the bold and flagrant are considered brave and strong; the wildest actors are called stars.
 Others rap brutishly and foolishly about whores and violence.
 Men of understanding grieve about such mischief.

 The segment of society most susceptible to this disease is young men.
 They have the folly of youth bound in their hearts, but they have the abilities and liberties to be out and about in mischief.
 Solomon feared their draw and influence on his son (Pr 1:10-19; 2:10-22; 13:20).
 Paul warned young men with one single piece of advice that would make them great, if they could do it, “Young men likewise exhort to be sober minded” (Tit 2:6).

-Compulsory education, a terrible joke of social do-gooders, crams young fools hating learning into classrooms, where out-of-touch teachers present ridiculous topics with no bearing on life.
-What is the general effect on young men, who should be working a man’s day, at a man’s job, under a man’s rule?
+Compulsory education, a vain idea of social do-gooders, crams young fools hating learning into classrooms, where out-of-touch teachers present ridiculous topics with no bearing on life.
+What is the general effect on young men, who could be working a man’s day, at a man’s job, under a man’s rule?
 Folly, frustration, mischief, rebellion, and sin!
-They goad each other on in sinful pranks until society reeks of their noxious insanity!
+They goad each other on in sinful pranks until society reeks of their noxious insanity.